Naiseymae/Capstone/README.md

 CODON: It's base-ic science!

 ## Synopsis
 This capstone project is a game called "CODON".
+It reinforces concepts about the translation process in cell biology.

-A player tries to build the longest amino acid chain they can in the given amount of time.
+A player builds the longest amino acid chain they can in the given amount of time.
 Inside a ribosome complex, there is an mRNA strand with nucleotide bases A, C, U, and G.  On the letter grid below, the player earns amino acids by finding the "anti-codon" match to the "codon" on the mRNA strand.
 The base "A" always pairs with "U", and the base "C" pairs with "G".
 The challenge of finding the matching "anti-codon" requires the player to think in reverse.
 If the codon is "AGU", then the player must find the anti-codon "UCA" in the letter grid.
 If there are no matches in the current letter grid, the player may use one energy to shuffle the letters.
-One energy can be earned with every 5 amino acids the player collects.
+One energy can be earned for every 5 amino acids the player collects.

 ## Motivation
 This game encourages a casual and fun learning experience while reinforcing concepts about the translational process in cell biology.
-I believe science and educational games can and should be fun and engaging, as such an approach bring better learning outcomes (see contribution section below for download).
+I believe science and educational games can and should be fun and engaging, and such an approach brings better learning outcomes (see contribution section below for download).

 ## How to Play
 OBJECTIVE:
-Collect as many amino acids to build the longest polypeptide chain as possible in the given time.
+Collect as many amino acids to build the longest polypeptide chain as possible in the given amount of time.

 START:
 When start button is clicked, the game will display a ribosome complex with a mRNA strand of random bases (A, C, G, & U).
 The 3 bases labeled "CODON" glow to indicate the 3 bases the player needs to pair (i.e., if the codon is AUG, then the player needs to find letters UAC in the letter grid.)
 The player starts with 5 energy and 99 seconds.